 The reality is that not one of the claims on which this myth is built is true.
 In particular, the UK tax regime has not been an impediment to business or the availability of cash for investment in this country.
 As ‘Big Four’ accountants Ernst & Young noted in April 2012, ‘The cash balances of private non-financial companies are worth over £754bn, a staggering 50 per cent of GDP , but business investment last year only increased by 1.2 per cent.’
 The fact is that, small businesses apart, which have been deprived of cash by the UK’s banks, the money needed by business to invest in the British economy is already in the possession of those UK companies most able to invest.
 They are choosing not to invest not because tax is an obstacle to investment but because there is a lack of demand for what they make.
 That is the fault of the recession and not the tax system.

 In that case the tax policy and the related cuts in corporation tax to which the coalition has committed itself are wholly detrimental to the UK.
 This is firstly because they create an unlevel playing field in the UK between nationally based companies, which will have no opportunity to exploit the new rules on territorial taxation, and multinational corporations, which will have ample opportunity to do so.
 Secondly this is because they create another unlevel playing field between large businesses, which by 2014 will be paying corporation tax at a notional rate of 21 per cent compared to the small company tax rate of 20 per cent.
-But because small companies cannot transfer price abuse is usually applied to higher overall rates of profit than is the case with multinational companies.
+But because those small companies are usually based solely in the UK and so cannot shift their profits out o f the UK what often happens is that they pay tax on a higher proportion of their overall profits than larger, multinational companies.
 This will mean that smaller companies will effectively pay higher tax than their bigger competitors.
 Finally and worst of all, the entire credibility of the UK tax system will be compromised in the way that Ireland’s has been, because once tax becomes the centre of a country’s economic and industrial strategy, its tax authority cannot meaningfully challenge the tax affairs of any company located in the country without it threatening to leave.

 For all these reasons the politics of corporation tax in the UK has to change, and soon.